hariclerry/mediawiki/tests/playwright/Report.md

 Below are some great and useful functions that come with jest-playwright;

 Reset helper functions.
-This functions come in handy when you want to reset the browser or page for various resasons such as deleting cookies.
+These functions come in handy when you want to reset the browser or page for various resasons such as deleting cookies.
 It exposes functions like, `resetPage(), resetContext() and resetBrowser()`.
 Example usage of reset current browser

 ```js